lsqrl/OpusBackend-Express/README.md

 Opus Express backend, lightweight to run on a remote server

 # Setup
-Before running the server, make sure that you have exported:
+Before running the server, make sure that you have created an .env file

+Add the database parameters:
 1. POSTGRES_USERNAME
 2. POSTGRES_PASSWORD
 3. POSTGRES_NETWORK